-- If the gemnetid is set to anything other than "(null) or gcilinkobj, Topaz starts an RPC session instead of a linked one. - Topaz can only be linked with a single GemStone session process.
-If you issue the login command to create multiple sessions, the new sessions are RPC rather than linked. - ▶ You cannot use the set command to run Gem and Topaz on separate nodes for the linked session (obviously).
+- If the gemnetid is explicitly set, Topaz starts an RPC session instead of a linked one. - Topaz can only be linked with a single GemStone session process.
+If you issue the login command to create multiple sessions, you must set gemnetid, and the new sessions are RPC rather than linked. - > You cannot use the set command to run Gem and Topaz on separate nodes for the linked session (obviously).
 However, you may still run the Stone process on a separate node.
 For any RPC sessions started from the linked version, you may run the Gems on separate nodes from Topaz.

-For more information about logging in to GemStone, see the description of set on page 145.
-Also see "Topaz Commands" on page 11.
+For more information about logging in to GemStone, read the section "Logging In to GemStone" on page 12.
+The set command is described on page 152.